 Egypt's Role in the Gaza Withdrawal.
 Israel unilaterally dismantled its settlements and withdrew its troops from the Gaza Strip in August and September 2005.
 In order to facilitate a smooth transition and take an active role in Israeli-Palestinian peace, Egypt offered to post border guards on the Gaza-Egyptian border, increase its efforts to reorganize and train Palestinian security forces, and halt smuggling of contraband into Gaza.
-After extensive negotiations with Israeli officials, Egypt is deploying 750 soldiers to secure "the Philadelphi Route," a strip of land in Egypt immediately adjacent to the Gaza Strip that is notorious for tunnels used for smuggling weapons and narcotics.
-The memorandum of understanding between Israel and Egypt delineates the type of equipment the Egyptians may use (small arms and jeeps, no heavy armor) and the length of the patrol area (14km on the ground and 3 km into the sea).21 Most importantly, Egypt is said to have promised not to provide weapons to Palestinian forces in order to allay Israeli concerns that such weapons may be used in terrorist attacks.
+After extensive negotiations with Israeli officials, Egypt deployed 750 border guards to secure "the Philadelphi Route," a strip of land in Egypt immediately adjacent to the Gaza Strip that is notorious for tunnels used for smuggling weapons and narcotics.
+The memorandum of understanding between Israel and Egypt delineates the type of equipment the Egyptians may use (small arms and jeeps, no heavy armor) and the length of the patrol area (14km on the ground and 3 km into the sea).20 Most importantly, Egypt is said to have promised not to provide weapons to Palestinian forces in order to allay Israeli concerns that such weapons may be used in terrorist attacks.

 After the last Israeli soldiers withdrew, Egyptian border guards began allowing some Gazans to cross the border into Egypt despite Israeli calls for the temporary closing of the border.
 Reports indicate that there was an initial surge in Palestinians crossing and that Egyptian officials may have been reluctant to enforce a strict closure of the border for fear of sparking a violent confrontation.
-Egyptian and Palestinian officials reportedly have agreed to reclose the border after a few days.
+On October 26, 2005, Israel accepted an Egyptian proposal to reopen the Rafah border crossing between Egypt and the Gaza Strip.
+Under the terms of the arrangement, the Rafah terminal will be operated under joint Palestinian-Egyptian management, with European inspectors monitoring all entrants.
+The Rafah terminal will be used for the movement of people only; merchandise will be moved through a new terminal built in Kerem Shalom, Israel on the Israeli-Egyptian-Palestinian border.